Sunjammer/FuseFX/README.md

 ## Background
 [Fuse](http://fusetools.com) is built on a proprietary programming language called Uno, which is based off C# and adds a number of features for platform agnostic programming and easy access to hardware accelerated rendering features.

 Because of this, Fuse has a post processing effects pipeline that is fairly easy to extend, with a little grit and intuition.
-This repo contains additional post processing effects pieced together by myself in the process of learning how Uno `draw` statements work.
+This repo contains additional post processing effects.

 ## Adding to your project
 Just clone this repo and add a project reference to it in your unoproj: